zizhao-hu/personal-site/README.md

 - [Leon Binder](https://github.com/LeonBinder)
 - [Christoph Handschuh](https://github.com/ChristophHandschuh)

+Additional contribution by:
+- [CameliaK](https://github.com/CameliaK) – Implemented web search and integrated it into the LLM prompt

 Some code components were inspired by and adapted from [Vercel's AI Chatbot](https://github.com/vercel/ai-chatbot).

 ## License